Almost contact 5-folds are contact: Vertical Deformation.

 There is a cell decomposition of $\CP^1$ associated to an adapted family, the $1$--skeleton being $|T|$.
 See Figure~\ref{fig:tri0}.
-We shall first deform in a neighborhood of each vertex relative to the boundary, proceed with a neighborhood of the $1$--cells and finally obtain the vertical contact condition in the $2$--cells.
-To be precise in the description of the procedure, we introduce some notation.\\
+In order to conclude Theorem \ref{thm:vert_defor} we shall first deform in a neighborhood of each vertex relative to the boundary, proceed with a neighborhood of the $1$--cells and finally obtain the vertical contact condition in the $2$--cells.
+To be precise in the description of the procedure, we introduce some notation.
+This is not strictly necessary but it provides the adequate pieces in the framework to apply Eliashberg's result.\\